What’s there to do in Sentosa? Isn’t it just a small island?

 How to go to Cable Car station?
 From Harbourfront Station, take Exit B towards HarbourFront Centre.
 Cross the link bridge (beside KFC on level 2) and follow directions to Singapore Cable Car at HarbourFront Tower Two.

-Cost: SGD 35 (but you can get cheaper price at SGD 24.5 if you book online)
+Cost: SGD 35 (but you can get cheaper price if you book online)

 How to Get Around Sentosa

 It is possible to explore Sentosa by walking, especially if you’re fit enough to walk for hours.
-To guide your way, simply take Sentosa Island Map at the Information counter or download it here.
+To guide your way, simply take Sentosa Island Map at the Information counter.

 You can also use Google Maps; however, do note that Google Maps is not that clever yet to know about all of the shortcuts.
 There are maps and signboards all over Sentosa island so it’s easy to navigate around.